-Plasma concentrations of metformin and vandetanib and urine amounts of metformin will be summarized by nominal time points using descriptive statistics including: the population size (N for sample size and n for available data), geometric mean, geometric coefficient of variation (CV%), arithmetic mean, SD, median, minimum, and maximum.
+A listing of PK blood sample collection times as well as derived sampling time deviations will be provided.
+Plasma concentrations will be summarized by nominal time points using descriptive statistics including: the population size (N for sample size and n for available data), geometric mean, geometric coefficient of variation (CV%), arithmetic mean, SD, median, minimum, and maximum.

 The geometric mean is calculated as the exponential of the arithmetic mean calculated from data on a log scale.
-The CV% is calculated as $100 \cdot \sqrt{\exp(s^2) - 1}$ where s is the SD of the data on a log scale.
+The CV% is calculated as $100 \cdot \sqrt{(\exp(s^2)-1)}$ where s is the SD of the data on a log scale.
 Pharmacokinetic concentrations will be reported to the same precision as the source data.